AbdullahJaswal/studentsync/README.md

 ### Instructions

 - Install Docker
-- `cd` to project folder from your terminal
 - Run `docker compose -f dev.compose.yml up` in the terminal
 - The website is accessible on `http://localhost:3000`